 Security clearances can be denied or revoked based on criminal charges, psychological concerns and financial allegations.
-Military law attorney Flanagan has extensive experience advocating for individuals with revoked or denied security clearances based on a variety of accusations, including:
+Military law Attorney Frank Flanagan has extensive experience advocating for individuals with revoked or denied security clearances based on a variety of accusations, including:

 - Significant debt concerns

 - Sexual assault allegations

 - Drinking and driving or drug charges

 - Mishandling of classified information